Telumire/TWNodeJSLauncher/README.md

 If you want to hide the command prompt window from the taskbar, you can use this tool : https://github.com/benbuck/rbtray

+# Usage
+Put the .bat in any folder, then double click it and write the name of your wiki.
+If there is no folder with that name in the current directory, it will create one then launch the wiki in the default browser.
+It will also create shortcuts in the wiki folder for ease of use.

 # Features

 * Check if Node.JS is installed